KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

 metadata:
   name: enforce-policy
 spec:
-  serviceAccountName: <sa-that-can-read-tap-images> # A service account in the developer namespace that can read TAP images.
+  serviceAccountName: SERVICE-ACCOUNT-THAT-CAN-READ-TAP-IMAGES # A service account in the developer namespace that can read Tanzu Application Platform images.
   taskSpec:
     steps:
     - name: enforce-policy
-      image: <task-run-image-with-curl-and-jq> # A task run image that contains curl and jq
+      image: TASK-RUN-IMAGE-WITH-CURL-AND-JQ # A TaskRun image that contains curl and jq
       script: |
         if [ ${GATE} -eq "none" ]; then exit 0